sweetiepiggy/Bus-When-Twin-Cities/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See [COPYING](COPYING) for more details.

-Additional permission under GNU GPL version 3 section 7
+### Additional permission under GNU GPL version 3 section 7

 If you modify this Program, or any covered work, by linking or combining it with Google Play services (or a modified version of that library), containing parts covered by the terms of the respective licensing agreement, the licensors of this Program grant you additional permission to convey the resulting work.
-{Corresponding Source for a non-source form of such a combination shall include the source code for the parts of Google Play services used as well as that of the covered work.}

 <img alt='GPLv3' src='https://www.gnu.org/graphics/gplv3-with-text-136x68.png'/>